rentschler/HTML_CSS_JavaScript/devdojo/notes.md

 video: The controls attribute instructs the browser to include basic video controls such as pausing and playing.
     <video src = "https://content.codecademy.com/courses/freelance-1/unit-1/lesson-2/htmlcss1-vid_brown-bear.mp4" width = "320" height = "240" controls>

-table : table with tr as a table row and td (table data) as a row entry
+table : table with tr as a table row and td (table data) as a row entry.
+To add titles to the rows and columns, use the <th> tag.
 <table>

 </table>